Index

 The brilliant Greek mercenary who nearly halted the Macedonian advance.

-- INFJMercy Otis Warrenrenown
+- INFJMercy Otis Warrennotable

 Playwright, political writer, and the preeminent intellectual interpreter of the American Revolution.